-Just starting your research and not sure where to begin?
-Check out this Beginning Research LibGuide, which offers information on databases, interlibrary loans, plagiarism, citation and other online resources.
+This library guide offers information on databases, interlibrary loan, plagiarism, citation and other online resources.

 A database is a collection of information on a website organized so you can conduct a search (by keyword, title, author, etc).
 The UML Library provides free access to a multitude of databases for students which have sources that include journal articles, books, conference papers, maps, government reports, etc.